retrooct/STM32_Nucleo_projects/1Dpong/README.md

 This project is a two-player, one-dimensional Pong game implemented in C on an STM32 Nucleo microcontroller.

-Instead of displaying the game on a traditional screen, the ball is represented by a row of LEDs.
+This is done by  ball is represented by a row of LEDs.
 The ball moves from one side of the LED array to the other, and each player must press a button when the ball reaches their side.

-The project demonstrates several embedded-system concepts, including:
+The project demonstrates the following:

 * GPIO input and output
 * Direct register manipulation